misza777/Mars_Weather_App_React/README.md

 Mars Weather App React - data provided by NASA Rest API.

+App made with substantial inspiration from may great teachers: Kevin Powell, Web Dev Simplified, Weibenfalk.
+Thank You!

 In the project directory, you can run:

 ### `npm start`